 Hoping to find your ideal job?
 A recent survey has highlighted employers’ and recruiters’ main application irritations.
-If you are guilty, it could be the difference between you getting your dream job and being turned down before you have even started.
+If you are guilty, it could be the difference between you getting your dream management consultancy job and being turned down before you have even started.

-The results are fairly unsurprising but highlight easily avoidable application faux-pas that can be so commonly overlooked by applicants.
+The results are fairly unsurprising but mention easily avoidable application red flags that can be overlooked by applicants.
 We would recommend actively looking out for these and avoiding them if you are searching for your ideal job.

-In one survey, over 50% of recruiters voted poor spelling and grammar on CVs as “their number one application turn-off” as they indicate a lack of time and care spent on an application and can usually be resolved with a little effort.
-Modern spellcheck provides little excuse for errors and if possible, a second pair of proof-reading eyes can be helpful before an application is submitted.
-Many roles require exemplary written presentation standards whether client facing or internal and if there are errors on a CV that sets a poor precedent for performance in the role.
+In one survey, over 50% of recruiters voted poor spelling and grammar on CVs as “their number one application turn-off”.
+They are thought to indicate a lack of time and care spent on an application.
+They can usually be resolved with a little effort.
+Modern spellcheck provides little excuse for errors.
+If possible, a second pair of proof-reading eyes can be helpful before an application is submitted.
+Many roles require exemplary written presentation standards whether client facing or internal.
+If there are errors on a CV that sets a poor precedent for performance in the role.

-Perhaps somewhat surprisingly in the same survey by comparison, only 25% of recruiters voted a lack of relevant qualifications and background as most likely to inspire a decision to reject an application.
+Perhaps somewhat surprisingly in the same survey by comparison, only 25% of recruiters voted a lack of relevant qualifications and background as more likely to inspire a decision to reject an application!

-Almost as important as what is written is how it is written with half of recruiters believing a crucial consideration for applicants when writing a CV is a good, logical presentation, made in no more than two to three pages in mainstream business font.
+Almost as important as what is written is how it is written.
+Half of recruiters surveyed said a crucial consideration when reviewing a CV is a good, logical presentation, made in no more than two to three pages.

-When questioned on interview decorum, 42% of recruiters considered unannounced lateness to be the biggest annoyance at interview whether face to face or on Zoom/Teams.
-However, the article did stress that advance warning and a legitimate excuse for delay was considered acceptable, which can help prevent one being marked down for the wrong reasons.
+When questioned on interview decorum, 42% of recruiters considered unannounced lateness to be the biggest annoyance at interview whether face-to-face or on Zoom/Teams.
+However, the article stresses that advance warning and a legitimate excuse for delay is considered acceptable.
+This can help prevent someone from being marked down for the wrong reasons.

-We have done some of our own digging at Prism and have come up with a few more application ‘no no’s’.
+We have done our own survey at Prism and have come up with a few more application ‘no no’s’.
 High on the list was inconsistency between employment dates on LinkedIn and the CV and overly long verbose CVs.